wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 1. Click on the **Diagnostics View** tab on the left panel.

     !!!info
-        The time range selected for the **Throughput & Latency** graphs will be applied to the **Diagnostics View** by default.
+        The time range selected for the **Throughput & Latency** graphs is applied to the **Diagnostics View** by default.
 We recommend capturing the time range you want to analyze in detail from the **Throughput & Latency** graph and then navigate to the **Diagnostics View**.

 2. In the sample data, you can observe a couple of prominent errors appearing in the four bins.
 3. Select a bin that shows a higher occurrence of the error log "error while connecting to the hr-service”.
 Notice that this bin also includes other errors which occurred at a lesser frequency.